 What guitar chords should I learn first?

-While nobody, at least nobody I am aware of, has scrutinized every guitar-based song in history and calculated the most common chords, it’s a fairly safe bet to assume, the most common chords on the guitar are:
+While nobody, at least nobody I am aware of, has scrutinized every guitar-based song in history and calculated the most common chords, it’s a fairly safe bet to assume, that the most common chords on the guitar are:

 - E Major